DangerOnTheRanger/Project-Panzee/doc/nmf.md

 Actors
 ------

-Actors are NMF's method of attaching a speaker, or character, to dialogue.
+Actors are NMFe's method of attaching a speaker, or character, to dialogue.
 Actors can be specified with `[actor <name of actor>]`.
 Actors do not need to be declared before they are used.
 For longer or unwieldy names, actors can be aliased with `[alias <alias name> <name of actor>]`.
 It's also possible to clear the active actor with